neshmi/omeka-s-watermarker/README.md

 ### Image quality issues

 If you notice a reduction in image quality after watermarking:
-1. Adjust the quality settings in the module configuration
+1. Adjust the opacity of the watermark
 2. Use a smaller watermark image
-3. Reduce the opacity of the watermark
+3. Consider using different watermarks for different image sizes

 ## Future Development